Cog-Creators/Red-DiscordBot/docs/framework_config.rst

             await ctx.send("Your access to this channel is {}".format("Allowed" if allowed else "Denied"))

 In the above example, we defined the custom group "ChannelAccess" to accept two identifiers using :py:meth:`Config.init_custom`.
-Then, we were able to set the default value for any members access to any channel as `False` until they are granted access by the bot owner.
+Then, we were able to set the default value for any member's access to any channel to `False` until the bot owner grants them access.

 .. important::